MRLintern/Automation_Administration/CPP_Project_Clean-Up_Compilation/README.md

 ### Testing

-The script main.py has been used to create the `target` directory and change the names `calculator_test` and `multiply_test` directories.
 The process of compiling the C++ files is yet to be achived.
 With this in mind, a script called `test.py` has been developed to create the `target` directory and sub-directories.
+That is, changing the names of the sub-directories.
+However, `main.py` is included.